nstevens1040/Reboot-Chromecast/README.md

 # Reboot-Chromecast
 Windows PowerShell script that will reboot Chromecast devices on my local network.
+You will likely need to edit this script if you want to use it.

 This script uses
    - [gpsoauth](https://github.com/simon-weber/gpsoauth) by [simon-weber](https://github.com/simon-weber)